 New research on vitamin D shows that the average person needs between 2,000 and 6,000 IU of vitamin D per day!
 Many nutritionist recommend large amounts of dairy as a source of vitamin D. Unfortunately, trying to get your vitamin D by eating dairy is the equivalent of trying to spit out a forest fire!
 Protect yourself by getting adequate sunshine daily.
 Have your doctor measure your 25 OH D levels (vitamin D blood test) to assess you for deficiency.You can acquire pharmaceutical grade vitamin D here.

-Below is a high dose vitamin D therapy protocol than can be used to boost immune function…
+Below is a high dose gluten free vitamin D supplement protocol than can be used to boost immune function…

 Protect Yourself Against the Cold and Flu…